brugr9/UEPluginVolumeCreator/README.md

 ## Description

-This plugin enables efficient image-based volume rendering from the Blueprint visual scripting system.
-The delivered assets provide rendering of CT and MRI data using shader software with transfer-functions from color curve gradients.
+This plugin enables efficient image-based volume rendering from the Blueprint Visual Scripting system.

+The delivered assets provide rendering of CT or MRI data using shader software with transfer-functions from color curve gradients.
 To speed up rendering, optimization techniques such as empty space skipping or early ray termination are used.
-The delivered assets also enable importing image stacks and creating texture volumes from the Blueprint visual scripting system.
+The delivered assets also enable importing image stacks and creating texture volumes.

 <!-- UE Marketplace : End 1/2 -->
 ---